learn-co-curriculum/Mod-5-Student-Resources/project_proposal_guidelines.md

 * MVP features
 * Final version features
 * Stretch goals
-* Which features you plan on having done one which days
+* Which features you plan on having done on which days

 ## Examples from previous classes